-The Kornati Islands archipelago in northern Dalmatia near Sibenik and Zadar includes 147 uninhabited islands and islets with a land area of only 70 sq km.
-The maze of unspoiled islands scattered over 220 sq km in the Adriatic is a sailor's paradise and is one of Croatia's most stunning national parks.
+The Kornati Islands National Park between Sibenik and Zadar is a spectacular archipelago that includes 109 mostly uninhabited islands, islets, reefs and craggy rocks scattered like jewels over an area of 224 square kilometres.
 The islands were visited by George Bernard Shaw who wrote "On the last day of the Creation God desired to crown his work, and thus created the Kornati Islands out of tears, stars and breath".
-There are now a few more materials involved.
+There are now a few more materials involved but the stark almost lunar magic of the islands is still bewitching.
+It's a sailor's paradise.

 On the southwestern side, the coasts of the Kornati Islands are marked by steep cliffs or "crowns" that make the coastline unique and dramatic.